 Understand API Services

-APIs are interfaces that enable you to write simple code that can contact Active IQ Digital Advisor programmatically and bring back data into your compute environment.
-You can write code in such a way that it contacts Active IQ Digital Advisor every day and brings back the latest data in the areas that are of interest to you.
+APIs are interfaces that enable you to write simple code that can contact Digital Advisor programmatically and bring back data into your compute environment.
+You can write code in such a way that it contacts Digital Advisor every day and brings back the latest data in the areas that are of interest to you.
 You can then use this data to populate your ticketing system or to create your own dashboards, webpages, or reports.
-The Active IQ API Catalog has both code samples and a facility for you to try out the APIs in the browser.
+The Digital Advisor API Catalog has both code samples and a facility for you to try out the APIs in the browser.

 The toggle at the top of the page allows the user to switch between the two modes to view the Catalog.
 The Code view focuses on the input parameters needed, the content and format of the return data, and code samples to get the user started with putting code in place.
 The Experiment view offers the user a chance to “try out” the API in the browser using a generated token obtained from the main API Services page.